mrpossoms/digitaldirtb.ag/posts/bloomington.md

 Bloomington, IN
 ---------------

 I made a simple breakfast in the lot, oatmeal and peanut butter, while I was waiting for my engine block to heat up.
-As soon as I was done and my stuff was stoed I was off on my way.
+As soon as I was done and my stuff was stowed I was off on my way.
 I headed south through Fort Wayne, IN and then toward Bloomington.
 Where my friend Katie had offered to put me up for the night.
 Bloomington is very much a college town, home to Indiana University, but it also has a lot of character.
 The campus is distributed throughout the town, and many of the buildings have a distinctly gothic architecture, which gives the city a mixed old-world yet modern feel.

 ![IU's campus](https://instagram.com/p/BPcy5n6jyLH/media/?size=l)